norton120/pirate_baby/content/posts/langchain_is_ticking_timebomb.md

 There are a ton of reasons this kind of design happens - unreasonable delivery demands being one of them, a wide-open-door contribution policy being another.
 We have all worked on _application_ codebases that look like this - they are the ones that crash all the time with no warning, take forever to get back up by piling more spaghetti on the mound, and are nearly impossible to add new features or fixes to.
 But the idea of building on a _framework_ that looks like this... that's frightening.
 Frameworks are your bedrock, they are the solid base on which applications are erected.
 Framework code is arguably the highest form of software development, meta-programming at its most impactful.
 Frameworks are not a place to ship-now-at-all-costs, they are the code that must be reliable for the applications to flourish.

 ### Not an Application Framework
 This was the last red flag, the proverbial nail in our LangChain-shaped coffin.
 LangChain describes itself as a "framework for developing applications powered by language models."
-But a framework is,
+I disagree.
+LangChain is a software package, a collection of modules, but it lacks the core elements that
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODE0OTU0Njc3LC05Mzg0ODAyODcsLTE1NT
+eyJoaXN0b3J5IjpbLTk0NjQzNzg2LC05Mzg0ODAyODcsLTE1NT
 c1ODIyNywxMjEzNDM2NjM4LDEzODIzNjMzNF19
 -->